Home » Articles » The difference between inbound and outbound sales

 Identifying

-The first thing to do to be successful in inbound sales is to identify a company’s prospects and the problem they’re struggling with.
-Companies should be proactive in thinking about the problems and coming up with solutions for them.
+To be successful in inbound sales, the first step is to identify a company’s prospects and the problem they’re struggling with.
+Companies should be proactive in thinking about these problems and coming up with solutions.

 Identified individuals that the company sees fit with their offerings, meanwhile, will become leads.